RealTimeChris/Unnamed-Renderer-Hello-World/README.md

 Currently, there is a single compute pipeline state with a single bound compute shader.

-The compute shader converts the pixel coordinates into screen space values where; 0.0f <= x <= 1.0f and 0.0f <= y <= 1.0f
+The compute shader converts the worker thread Ids into screen space values where; 0.0f <= x <= 1.0f and 0.0f <= y <= 1.0f, and these values are used to select the color channel values for each pixel.

-The final pixel colors have their intensity defined by the "GlobalTickInRadians" value that is passed from host to device as an inline root constant.
+The pixel values then have their intensity defined by the "GlobalTickInRadians" value that is passed from host to device as an inline root constant.
 This value is updated once per frame, where; GlobalTickInRadians = (CurrentFinalFrameIndex / FinalFrameCount) * 2.0f

 ## Link to Video:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Qv-gqeewmew/0.jpg)](https://www.youtube.com/watch?v=Qv-gqeewmew)